pyeventsourcing/eventsourcing/docs/topics/process.rst

 scalability and maintainability.

 The only trick is remembering consumption with recording determines production.
-In particular, if the product of the process must be reliable, then the consumption and the recording must be reliable.
+In particular, if the consumption and the recording are reliable, then the product of the process is bound to be reliable.

 This definition of the reliability of a process doesn't include availability.
 Infrastructure unreliability may cause processing delays.
 Disorderly